HarshUpadhyay/TesseractTrainer/README.md

 You can override these constants when instanciating a `TesseractTrainer` object, to better suit your needs.

 ## Remarks
+* For now, only Tesseract 3.01 training can be automated.
+Adding Tesseract 3.02 support seems fairly simple, but I'm facing a tricky bug from tesseract.
+I'm hoping investigation with the tesseract dev team will resolve it (see [here](https://code.google.com/p/tesseract-ocr/issues/detail?can=2&start=0&num=100&q=&colspec=ID%20Type%20Status%20Priority%20Milestone%20Owner%20Summary&groupby=&sort=&id=698).
 * UTF-8 encoding is supported.
 * For now, training on "right to left" languages (ie: Arabic, for example) is not supported.
 * If your `tessdata` directory is not writable without superuser rights, use the `sudo` command when executing your python script.